 - redness and swelling of the stomach

 A strangulated hernia is a medical emergency.
-Anyone who experiences pain or gastrointestinal problems following a cesarean delivery should go to the emergency room.
+Anyone who experiences pain or gastrointestinal problems following a C-section should go to the emergency room.

 A 2014 study of 642,578 women in Australia found that just 0.2 percent of participants needed a hernia repair.
-The likelihood of hernia repair surgery increased with the number of cesarean deliveries.
+The likelihood of hernia repair surgery increased with the number of C-sections.

 A doctor should usually be able to diagnose a hernia by examining the area.
 Sometimes a hernia is only visible in certain positions, or when coughing, so a doctor may touch the incision and ask the individual to bend forward or cough.